Analytical Approximation of the Neutrino Oscillation Matter Effects at large $\theta_{13}$: Demonstration of the Accuracy of the Approximation

 \section{Demonstration of the Accuracy of the Approximation}

-In this section, we demonstrate the accuracy of our approximation.
+In this section, we plot neutrino oscillation probabilities in several scenarios to demonstrate the accuracy of our approximation.
+As seen in the previous section, our formulae for both the neutrino and anti-neutrino cases are fairly compact and easy to code.
+In particular, the effective mixing angles for the neutrino and anti-neutrino cases can be calculated with the same code by simply flipping the sign of the matter-effect parameter $a$, \textit{cf.} Eqs.~(\ref{effectivethetadef}) and (\ref{effectivethetabardef}).
+The same can be said of $\lambda'_\pm$ and $\overline{\lambda}'_\pm$ defined in Eqs.~(\ref{lambdaprimesdef}) and (\ref{lambdabarprimesdef}).
+In the case of $\lambda''_\pm$ and $\overline{\lambda}''_\pm$, one also needs to make the swap $\lambda'_+ \leftrightarrow \overline{\lambda}_-$ but otherwise the code will be essentially the same.
 For the vacuum values of the mixing angles and mass-squared differences, we use the global fit values from Ref.~\cite{GonzalezGarcia:2012sz} listed in Table~\ref{tab:bench}.
+All plots are generated assuming constant Earth matter density.

+We begin by comparing our approximation to Eq.~(16) of Cervera et al. \cite{Cervera:2000kp}, Eq.~(3.5) of Akhmedov et al. \cite{Akhmedov:2004ny}, sum of Eqs.~(4.2) to (4.4) of Asano and Minakata \cite{Asano:2011nj}, and Eq.~(36) of Freund \cite{Freund:2001pn}.
+Note that both Cervera et al. and Akhmedov et al. expand the oscillation probabilities to the same order, so their expressions are quite similar except for a minor difference: Eq.~(16) of Cervera et al is the same as Eq.~(38) of Freund, while Eq.~(3.5) of Akhmedov et al. is obtained from the same by setting $\cos\theta_{13}=1$ while keeping $\sin\theta_{13}$ non-zero.

-We begin by comparing our approximation to those of Cervera et al. \cite{Cervera:2000kp} and of Asano and Minakata \cite{Asano:2011nj}.
-In Fig.~\ref{fig:4000km}(a), we plot the approximate $\nu_\mu\rightarrow\nu_e$ oscillation probabilities calculated using the three approximations against the exact numerical result for the baseline length $L=4000\,\mathrm{km}$.
+In Fig.~\ref{fig:4000km}(a), we plot the approximate $\nu_\mu\rightarrow\nu_e$ oscillation probabilities calculated using these three approximations against the exact numerical result for the baseline length $L=4000\,\mathrm{km}$.
 This is the distance used by Asano and Minakata in Ref.~\cite{Asano:2011nj} to demonstrate the strength of their formula.
-The average Earth matter density for this baseline is $3.81\mathrm{g/cm^3}$ \cite{PREM:1981}.
+The line-averaged constant Earth matter density\footnote{All the results presented in this paper have been derived assuming the line-averaged constant Earth matter density (based on the PREM profile) for a given baseline.} for this baseline is $3.81\mathrm{g/cm^3}$ which has been estimated using the Preliminary Reference Earth Model (PREM) \cite{PREM:1981}.
 We consider the normal hierarchy case, $\delta m^2_{31}>0$, with the CP violating phase $\delta$ set to zero.
 The differences between the exact and approximate formulae are plotted in Fig.~\ref{fig:4000km}(b).
-As can be seen, at this baseline, both the Asano-Minakata formula and our approximation work much better than the Cervera et al. formula.
+As can be seen, at this baseline, both the Asano-Minakata formula and our approximation work much better than the Cervera et al. or the Akhmedov et al. formulae.
+The Freund formula works well in the energy range $E\alt 8\,\mathrm{GeV}$, but leads to a kink at $E\sim 8\,\mathrm{GeV}$ due to some terms in the expression changing sign at $a=|\delta m_{13}^2|\cos 2\theta_{13}$.